Holidays

 51. Pasta Salad

-Another cold side dish that can be customized to you and your guests’ tastes is pasta salad.
-Whether you start from scratch with homemade dressing or opt for a kit, there are an endless amount of ways to customize this Thanksgiving side.
+Another cold side dish that can be customized to your and your guests’ tastes is pasta salad.
+Whether you start from scratch with homemade dressing or opt for a kit, there are an endless number of ways to customize this Thanksgiving side.

 52. Themed Charcuterie Board